muratk3n/thirdwave/en/README.md

 ---

 "How can I reach RPi, over which network?".
-Use Android as Wifi hotspot, then each machine has an IP address, and can see eachother on the Net.
-This is a local net on the cheap.
+Use cell phone as Wifi hotspot, then each machine has an IP address, and can see eachother on the Net.
+Local net on the cheap.

 ---